 How We Work With Patients to Overcome Fear

 The last thing we want at Melbourne Orthodontics is to cause our patients pain, or to have them be fearful of necessary procedures.
 We are very sensitive to patients who have discomfort or fear of orthodontic treatments.
 We’ll do our best to help you overcome any fears you might have.

 This starts with full disclosure during your consultation with the orthodontist.
 Any procedure and the steps that it will involve will be described to you.
 This knowledge ahead of time allows you to mentally prepare for the procedure, whether it is a tooth extraction, having braces installed, or something else.

 During the procedure, your Melbourne or Indian Harbour Beach orthodontist will explain what you’re going to feel and how long that feeling will be present.
 The orthodontist will ask permission before proceeding with each step.
 If you need to take a break during a procedure, that is also an option.

 If you’re fearful of an orthodontic appointment, our first piece of advice is that you don’t overthink it too much.
 Anxiety over a procedure tends to cause fear to build up even worse.
 In the end, the vast majority of patients who are fearful walking into an appointment discover that it wasn’t anywhere near as bad as they had convinced themselves it would be.

 Second, talk with the orthodontist.
-If you let us know at Reddick Orthodontics that you’re nervous about a procedure, we’ll do everything we can to fully explain it to you.
+If you let us know at Melbourne Orthodontics that you’re nervous about a procedure, we’ll do everything we can to fully explain it to you.
 Talking about it helps!

 Finally, learn about relaxation techniques before your procedure.
 A series of deep breaths can calm you down and slow your heart rate.
 Wearing headphones during a treatment is another option that helps some people.